Wedding Photography at De Courceys Manor, Cardiff

 Q. HOW LONG BEFORE OUR WEDDING CEREMONY CAN WE GAIN ACCESS TO THE VENUE?

 A. De Courceys serves as an overnight hotel for you and your guests.
 As it isn’t a hotel in the traditional sense, there are no other guests except for your friends and family.
 The staff and wedding coordinator are always on hand for any last-minute queries, so you effectively have the venue from the day before.

 Q. IS PHOTOGRAPHY ALLOWED OF OUR WEDDING CEREMONY AND VOWS?

 A. Your wedding ceremony will be conducted by Cardiff Register Office.
-I have photographed cardiff weddings many times and find the registrars to be helpful and keen to help the photgrapher gain the best shots.
-Their only restrction is that the register signing is not allowed to be photographed. this is common, and they set up a ‘dummy’ register afterwards for some posed shots.
+I have photographed Cardiff weddings many times and find the registrars helpful and keen to help the photographer gain the best shots.
+Their only restriction is that they don’t allow photography of register signing, which is common.
+They set up a ‘dummy’ register afterwards for some posed shots.

 Q. IS CONFETTI ALLOWED AFTERWARDS FOR A NICE SEQUENCE OF PHOTOS?

-A. Confetti is allowed outside on the red carpet as the couple exit the building.
+A. The venue does allow confetti on the red carpet outside as the couple exit the building.
 There is no time limit for this and the posed shots as there is plenty of time between the ceremony and meal.